meghanabl/meghanabl/README.md

 - 👀 I’m interested in learning coding also new technical skills
 - 🌱 I’m currently learning python language and this is my third year.
 - 💞️ I’m looking for internship oppurtunites.
 - 📫 I other skills are-c,c++,java,html,css,vibe coding
+- you can contact me through my linkedin https://www.linkedin.com/in/meghana-b-l-0b37162a3/